 People have asked today for me to personally get involved in access to Kuvan.
 NICE’s process is important and sits independently of Ministers.
 It would be a very strange situation if Ministers were able to sit in the Department of Health and, like a Roman emperor, give a thumbs up or thumbs down.
 I do not think that any Minister in this Government or previous Governments would want to be in that inappropriate position.
 As I said, we expect the decision to be taken in the autumn and we will press for that to be brought to a conclusion as soon as possible.

-Finally, the hon.
-Member for Chelmsford said that there had not been a response on BioMarin.
+Finally, my hon.
+Friend the Member for Chelmsford said that there had not been a response on BioMarin.
 She mentioned that point to me last night, and I am worried to hear it.
 As I said, Kuvan is currently going through the independent NICE assessment.
 If the topic goes ahead, there will be many opportunities for BioMarin to engage in commercial discussions, as per NICE’s usual process.
 BioMarin and NHS England are already in discussions about a number of other drugs, so it has the opportunity to raise the issue.
 However, it seems to me that NHS England could at least communicate better, because no answer sounds like a bad answer.
 I will take that away from the debate and ensure that it happens ASAP.